mraggi/discreture/README.md

 Discreture is designed to follow the STL containers as closely as possible, by providing the standard ways of iterating.
 In addition, many of the algorithms described in the standard <algorithm> library work as-is in these containers, as if the containers were marked as const.

+This library is provided as a header-only library.

 # Quick preview:

 ```c++